Meletius of Antioch: Second and third exiles

 Athanasius of Alexandria came to Antioch by order of the emperor, and expressed to Meletius his wish of entering into communion with him.
-Meletius, ill-advised, delayed answering him, and Athanasius went away having admitted Paulinus, whom he had not yet recognized as bishop, to his communion.
+Meletius, ill-advised, delayed answering him, and Athanasius went away having admitted Paulinus, whom he had not yet recognized as patriarch, to his communion.
 The orthodox Nicene party, notably Athanasius himself, held communion with Paulinus only.
 Twice, in 365 and 371 or 372, Meletius was exiled by decree of the Arian emperor Valens.
-A further complication was added when, in 375, Vitalius, one of Meletius' presbyters, was consecrated bishop by the heretical bishop Apollinaris of Laodicea.
-After the death of Valens in 378, the Western emperor Gratian removed Euzoeus from Antioch, handing over the churches to Meletius.
+A further complication was added when, in 375, Vitalius, one of Meletius' presbyters, was consecrated patriarch by the heretical bishop Apollinaris of Laodicea.
+After the death of Valens in 378, the Western emperor Gratian removed Euzoius from Antioch, handing over the churches to Meletius.
 Theodosius I, the new emperor in the East, also favoured Meletius, who had been more and more approximating to the views of the Nicene Creed.

 Triumph

 Upon his return to Antioch, Meletius was hailed as the leader of orthodoxy.
 As such he presided in October 379 over the great synod of Antioch, in which the dogmatic agreement of East and West was established.
-He helped Gregory Nazianzus to the see of Constantinople and also presided over the First Council of Constantinople, the second ecumenical council, in 381.
+He helped Gregory of Nazianzus to the see of Constantinople and also presided over the First Council of Constantinople, the second ecumenical council, in 381.
 Paulinus, however, was the man favoured by Rome and Alexandria.
 Jerome accompanied Paulinus back to Rome in order to secure him more support.

 Meanwhile, Ambrose, bishop of Milan, was dealing with Arians in the West.
 He persuaded Gratian to call a church synod.
 The Council of Aquileia (381) deposed two bishops of the eastern province of Dacia, Palladius of Ratiaria and Secundianus of Singidunum, and requested the emperors Theodosius and Gratian to convene at Alexandria a general council of all bishops in order to put an end to the Meletian schism at Antioch.

-The two remaining factions which divided the Antiochene Church were orthodox, the supporters of Meletius and the adherents of Paulinus.
+The two remaining factions which divided the Antiochene Church were Orthodox, the supporters of Meletius and the adherents of Paulinus.
 Uniting them was a difficult move.
-A temporary pacification ensued, when six of the leading presbyters took an oath not to seek episcopal consecration themselves but to accept as bishop of Antioch whichever of the two rivals outlived the other.
+A temporary pacification ensued when six of the leading presbyters took an oath not to seek episcopal consecration themselves but to accept as patriarch of Antioch whichever of the two rivals outlived the other.